Propane Tanks

 Large Propane (Grill) Tanks

-There are retail locations that offer a free recycling program for 20# grill tanks.
-If you have a gas grill propane tank that you no longer need and would like to properly dispose of, take it to any area Blue Rhino or Tank Traderslocation.
-The companies will collect the tank and refurbish it if possible or, if the tank does not meet the company's safety and quality standards, they will recycle the tank.
+Retail locations offer a free recycling program for 20# grill tanks.
+If you have a gas grill propane tank that you no longer need and would like to dispose of properly, take it to any Blue Rhino or Tank Traders location.
+The companies will collect the tank and refurbish it if possible, or, if the tank does not meet the company's safety and quality standards, they will recycle the tank.
 Any standard 20# grill tank is accepted, including other brands.
-Follow the instructions posted on the propane cage located outside of the store.
+Follow the instructions posted on the propane cage located outside the store.
 You can write “RECYCLE” on the tank.

 Empty 20# propane cylinders can also be refilled or exchanged at some retail shops.
 Check with your preferred store for details.